agslima/nlp-emotion-api-service/README.md

 **2. Deployment with Docker**

-​The easiest way to run the application is using Docker Compose, which builds the image and maps the ports automatically.
+​The easiest way to run the application is to use Docker Compose, which automatically builds the image and maps the ports.

 ```bash
 docker-compose up --build